alexandreborges/malwoverview/README.md

       * git clone https://github.com/alexandreborges/malwoverview

-If you are using macOS, so you should install libmagic before installing Malwoverview:
+If you are installing Malwoverview on macOS, you must execute the following commands:

       * brew install libmagic
-      * pip3.9 install -U malwoverview
+      * pip3.11 install -U malwoverview

+If you are installing Malwoverview on Windows, you must execute the following commands:

+      * python -m pip uninstall python-magic
+      * python -m pip install python-magic-bin

 To use Malwoverview you should insert VirusTotal, Hybrid Analysis, URLHaus, Malshare, Polyswarm, Alien Vault, Malpedia  and Triage into the .malwapi.conf configuration file